 The state offers Disability Insurance benefits to full-time state and higher education employees through MetLife.
-Disability Insurance helps cover living expenses by protecting your predisability income lost due to sickness, pregnancy, or as a direct result of accidental injury.
+Disability Insurance helps cover your living expenses by protecting your predisability income lost due to sickness, pregnancy, or as a direct result of accidental injury.
 Members pay the full monthly premium.
 All sick leave, annual leave and comp time must be used before benefits are payable.

 Monday - Friday, 7-10 CT